 International HIV Programs

-Charles R. Drew University had been engaged with the Belizean Military HIV Prevention Program since it was officially launched in May of 2010 with the technical and financial support of the US President’s Emergency Plan for AIDS Relief (PEPFAR) and the US Department of Defense HIV/AIDS Prevention Program (DHAPP).
+Charles R. Drew University has had an active presence in Angola for more than 10 years.
+The partnership between CDU and the Angolan Armed Forces (FAA) is supported by the US President's Emergency Plan for AIDS Relief (PEPFAR) and the US Department of Defense HIV/AIDS Prevention Program (DHAPP).

 Why the Military?